QianyiWu/Caricature-Data/README.md

 # Caricature-Data
-This repository contain the caricature images with corresponding landmark in paper:.
+This repository contain the caricature images with corresponding landmark in paper: <a href="https://arxiv.org/abs/1803.06802v2">Alive Caricature from 2D to 3D</a>.

 The **Caricature-w-landmark** folder contains the caricature images with its landmarks.
 We named them by number. e.g. 1.jpg with its landmarks file named 1.txt.